Rabbit-skin glue: Production

 Rabbit skin glue is an animal glue created by prolonged boiling of animal connective tissue.
-Rabbit skin glue can be bought in powder form or in larger chunks.
+Rabbit skin glue can be bought in powder form, little pellets or in larger chunks.
 Preparation involves using the correct proportion of water to glue to achieve the correct consistency and strength.
 It should be heated to just short of the boiling point.
 Too much heat results in a product with reduced adhesive qualities.
 Manufacturers of rabbit, and cow & horse hide glue recommend dissolving at 140–145 F.

 Uses

 Adhesive

 As an adhesive, rabbit-skin glue is used in the production of the bellows of concertinas, and in other smaller, light instruments—prominently in violins.
 Its supreme advantages are very fast bonding and easy debonding with hot water, if an instrument must be disassembled for internal repairs.
 It also has very low creep, which is the tendency of some glues to plastically yield under even low but consistent stresses over time.
-For example, guitar bridges are subject to high lateral stresses that with the wrong glue can lead it to creep forward.
+For example, guitar bridges are subject to high lateral stresses that, with the wrong glue, can lead it to creep forward.

 The proteins of the glue soak into the wood and interlace with its pores.
 Setting of the glue occurs with cooling and drying, so the working time is very short, on the order of minutes, to stick the parts together and get full strength, unlike PVA glue which might provide 20–30 minutes.

 Furthermore, since the glue only works by microscopically stitching the wood fibers together, any gaps in the joint are not going to be successfully filled, and so the mating surface must be very smooth.

 Sizing

-When used in painting as a sizing, it is spread thoroughly over a canvas that has been placed on the stretcher.
+When used in painting as a sizing, it is spread evenly over a canvas that has been placed on the stretcher.
 When the glue dries, it tightens the canvas.
-After this has been allowed to dry, an oil-based primer is then applied.
+The canvas should be left to dry in normal room temperature for at least 12 hours.
+Under no circumstances should the canvas be placed to dry under harsh sunlight or other heat, because the glue will start to crack.
+Air humidity also affects how tight the canvas will dry.
+This process should be then repeated once more.
+After this if needed, the canvas can be lightly sanded flat.
+Then an oil-based primer is applied.

 A canvas sized with rabbit-skin glue can be made tighter than with other alternatives—such as an acrylic-based gesso—because of the shrinkage.
 This type of canvas is also valuable because it can be sanded to a flatter texture, which allows the painter to achieve a finer level of detail than can be achieved with a typical acrylic gesso ground.

 This rabbit-skin glue ground is only appropriate for use under oil paint.
 Acrylic-based media will flake off a canvas prepared with rabbit-skin glue and are therefore not appropriate.